U.S., EU to expel more than 100 Russian diplomats over UK nerve attack

 He did not bring up the poisoning attack in his phone call with Putin.

 Trump himself was silent on Monday on Twitter, where he often comments about his policy decisions.
-But the White House later said it would like to have a "cooperative relationship" with Russia.
+However, the White House said later it would like to have a "cooperative relationship" with Russia.

 "The president wants to work with the Russians but their actions sometimes don't allow that to happen," White House spokesman Raj Shah told a news briefing.
 "The poisoning in the U.K. that has kind of led to today's announcement was a very brazen action.
 It was a reckless action."